cfndsl/cfndsl/README.md

 "autoscale.template" is one of the standard Amazon sample templates.
 "autoscale.rb" generates an equivalent template file.

+There's also a larger set of examples available at [cfndsl_examples](https://github.com/neillturner/cfndsl_examples) thanks to @neillturner.

 ## Command Line Options

 The cfndsl command line program now accepts some command line options.